Some links in this post may be affiliate links

 Elephant's Ear Kalanchoe (Kalanchoe beharensis) problems include dropping leaves, drooping leaves, leggy growth, rotting, pests and diseases among others.
 Keep reading for more on these problems, their remedies and solutions.

-Water the Felt Bush liberally during the growing season and allow the top 2-3 in. of soil to dry out between waterings.
+Elephant's Ear Kalanchoe falling (dropping) leaves are due to incorrect watering; either overwatering or underwatering.
+Water the plant liberally during the growing season and allow the top 2-3 inches of soil to dry out between waterings.

 Significantly cut down on watering during the cold season but never allow the soil ball to dry out completely.
+Avoid getting soggy soil by ensuring that the pot has a drainage hole and that the soil is free-draining.
+Learn more on how to water indoor plants the correct way.

 Elephant's Ear Kalanchoe leggy growth is an indication that the lighting is inadequate.
 This is an attempt by the plant to reach for the light.
+Move the plant to a brighter spot where it will receive very bright light to full sunlight or instal a grow light to supplement it if the natural lighting is not enough.
+Check out this guide on understanding light for houseplants.

 Elephant's Ear Kalanchoe rotting at the base followed by yellowing and shriveled leaves is an indication of basal stem-rot disease which is brought about by overwet conditions.
 Avoid soil soggy by ensuring that the pot has a drainage hole and that the soil is free-draining.